Britney Spears Tells All: The Biggest Bombshells From Her Conservatorship Hearing - E! Online

 Britney was first placed on a conservatorship in 2008.
 Her father was appointed co-conservator of Britney's estate along with Andrew M. Wallet, with permanent letters of conservatorship being issued in 2009.
 Andrew resigned from the position in 2019, allowing Bessemer Trust Co. to serve as a co-conservator alongside Jamie.

 Some fans, however, have been questioning if Jamie should have such a prominent role in the legal order while others wonder if a conservatorship is still necessary.
 In fact, the #FreeBritney movement has only grown after the "Framing Britney Spears" episode of The New York Times Presents docu-series premiered on FX in February 2021.
+For more bombshells from today's hearing, keep scrolling.

+Britney's Rights: During the hearing, the singer said she was not aware that she could ever request to end the conservatorship.
+"I haven't done anything in the world to deserve this treatment," she shared.
+"It's not OK to force me to do anything I don't want to do."

+Public Request: Britney supported an open court hearing in hopes that the public and her fans would be able to hear from her instead of Jamie's team.
+"They've done a good job at exploiting my life," Britney said.
+"So I feel like it should be an open court hearing and they should listen to what I have to say."

 In a recent statement, Jamie's attorney Vivian Lee Thoreen shed light on what her client wishes for the pop star.